| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 a vector of size 2; the 95% confidence interval for |

 If the treatment effect is not significant, the user will receive the following message: "Warning: it looks like the treatment effect is not significant; may be difficult to interpret the proportion of treatment effect explained in this setting".
-If the treatment effect is negative, the user will receive the following message: "Warning: it looks like you need to switch the treatment groups" as this package assumes throughout that higher values are better.
 In the single marker case with the robust estimation approach, if the observed support of the surrogate marker for the control group is outside the observed support of the surrogate marker for the treatment group, the user will receive the following message: "Warning: observed supports do not appear equal, may need to consider a transformation or extrapolation"

 Layla Parast